HSBC launching London's first offshore yuan bond

 SHANGHAI/HONG KONG HSBC Holdings PLC said on Wednesday that it plans to issue a yuan-denominated bond in London, the first issue of a "dim sum" bond in the city, marking a milestone in London's efforts to become a centre for offshore yuan trading alongside Hong Kong.

-The announcement of the bond issue by Europe's biggest bank coincides with the launch by the City of London Corporation of a working group including five major banks to develop the city into a major centre for offshore yuan business, which was welcomed by British finance minister George Osborne.
+The announcement of the bond issue by Europe's biggest bank coincides with the launch by the City of London Corporation of a working group including five major banks to develop the city into a major centre for offshore yuan business, which was welcomed by Chancellor George Osborne.

 "It is the ambition of the British government to make London a western hub for the sector - with all the benefits that this will bring to our own economy," Osborne said in a speech.